 In another incident, uncovered by the Chicago Sun-Times, shelves in a Wal-Mart in Broken Arrow, Oklahoma, were equipped with readers to track the Max Factor Lipfinity lipstick containers stacked on them.
-Webcam images of the shelves were viewed 750 miles (1200 km) away by Procter & Gamble researchers in Cincinnati, Ohio, who could tell when lipsticks were removed from the shelves and observe the shoppers in action.
+Webcam images of the shelves were viewed 750 miles (1200 km) away by Procter & Gamble researchers in grown massively in recent years.

+Cincinnati, Ohio, who could tell when lipsticks were removed from the shelves and observe the shoppers in action.